-If your biggest concern is durability, we recommend the Kodiak Flex-Bow.
+The best tent for durability is the Kodiak Flex-Bow.
 The tent body is made of canvas, and the poles are steel, both amazingly tough and durable materials.

 The steel poles will also help the tent to stand tall in windy conditions.
 This is great because we were worried about the tall, vertical walls of the Flex-Bow.

-Canvas tends to last longer than synthetic polyester and nylon if you treat it right.
+Canvas tents tend to last longer than those made of synthetic polyester and nylon, if you treat it right.
 The most important thing is never packing it when it’s damp to prevent mold from forming.
 And while you may be tempted to pick a camping spot that’s in the shade, make sure your tent has some direct sunshine every day.

 Synthetic tent fabrics won’t last as long as canvas, and the heat and sunshine can damage the material further.
 If you pick a polyester tent, try to keep it in the shade if possible.